marco-c/crashsimilarity/README.md

 [![codecov](https://codecov.io/gh/marco-c/crashsimilarity/branch/master/graph/badge.svg)](https://codecov.io/gh/marco-c/crashsimilarity)

 ### Description
 Crashsimilarity is a tool to cluster slightly different crash reports, reporting the same problem.
-It is built for mozilla and support crash reports produced by [breakpad](https://chromium.googlesource.com/breakpad/breakpad/).
+It supports crashes reported to the Mozilla [Socorro crash reporting system](https://crash-stats.mozilla.com/)

+It uses doc2vec for word embedding and [WMD](http://proceedings.mlr.press/v37/kusnerb15.pdf) as a distance metric.

 :exclamation: The project is in early prototype stage.  :exclamation:

-### How does it work
-It use doc2vec for word embedding.
-Similarity based on [WMD Distance](http://proceedings.mlr.press/v37/kusnerb15.pdf) is calculated.

 ### How to run
 For now only command line interface is supported.
-Have a look at [cli](https://github.com/marco-c/crashsimilarity/tree/master/crashsimilarity/cli) directory.
+Have a look at the [cli](https://github.com/marco-c/crashsimilarity/tree/master/crashsimilarity/cli) directory.

 ### Tests
 ```sh